Are there any benefits or training effect if you death grip a treadmill while “walking” 5 mph at 15 percent incline?

 I made it a point to inform two or three people every time I was there to remove their hands from the treadmill – and I gave them in-depth reasons why.

-Today while walking on a treadmill to wind down from a weightlifting workout, I was just flabbergasted at the man on the machine next to mine.
-It was unbelievable.
+One day while walking on a treadmill to wind down from a strength workout, I was flabbergasted at the man on the machine next to mine.

 • 15 percent incline